microsoft/Partner-Center-Explorer/README.md

 various resources.
 The primary purpose of this solution is to educate you on what is possible and how it can be accomplished.

 This project is being provided with community support only.
-If you need help please log an issue using the [issue tracker](https://github.com/Microsoft/Partner-Center-Explorer/issues).
+If you need help please, log an issue using the [issue tracker](https://github.com/Microsoft/Partner-Center-Explorer/issues).

 ## Deployment